The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 4. Economic profit (1 - 2 - 3) = 1000 - 800 - 250 = -50

-Output: with a positive accounting profit, the economic profit turned out to be negative, i.e. the entrepreneur needs to analyze the possibility of alternative use of his funds.
+Conclusion: with positive accounting profit, economic profit turned out to be negative, i.e. the entrepreneur needs to analyze the possibility of alternative use of his funds.

 Analysis of profit from core activities

-Profits and losses represent the financial results of the business of the enterprise.
+Profit and loss represent the financial results of the business activities of an enterprise.

 The main objectives of profit analysis are:

-• verification of the validity of the planned profit.
-The profit plan should be linked to the volume of products sold and their cost;
+• checking the validity of the planned profit.
+The profit plan must be linked to the volume of products sold and its cost;

-• assessment of the implementation of the business plan for profit;
+• assessment of the implementation of the business plan in terms of profit;

 • calculating the influence of individual factors on the deviation of the actual amount of profit from the planned one;

-• identification of reserves for further growth of profits and ways to mobilize (use) these reserves.
+• identifying reserves for further profit growth and ways to mobilize (use) these reserves.

 The most important sources of information for profit analysis are: